Percocet: Effects and Risk of Addiction

 Warnings About Percocet

-If you have a condition that requires treatment with Percocet, you must take precautions to ensure your safety.
+If you have a condition that requires treatment with Percocet, there are some precautions you can take to ensure your safety.

 • Take it exactly as prescribed.
 Try to take the minimum dose for the shortest period of time to avoid the risks of heavy, long-term use.